 Integrate your task board with existing tools to streamline workflows and reduce data silos.

-Modern platforms like monday work management enable seamless integrations with multiple business applications, helping teams stay connected and productive.
+Modern and unified platforms like monday work management enable seamless integrations with multiple business applications, helping teams stay connected and productive.

 Training should emphasize the value and benefits of the board, not just its features.